jutuon/egl-sys/README.md

 ## Generated bindings

-Bindings will be created to module named `egl`.
+Bindings will be created to module named `ffi`.
 By default bindings in this module are for EGL 1.4 and require dynamic linking to EGL library.
 You can change bindings in this module to use function pointer loading instead of dynamic linking.
 That disables dynamic linking to EGL library.